 The user finds your website via a referral or a search engine.

 Now the user has demonstrated interested in your product, they have decided they want to learn more

-- User goes to their account dashboard - at this point the user is beginning to navigate their account and discover what features your product has to offer
+at this point the user is beginning to navigate their account and discover what features your product has to offer.

-- User goes to the purchase page to view pricing - the user how now decided this program is something they want, so they head to view their options for purchasing
+The user has now decided this program is something they want, so they head to view their options for purchasing

 The user has accepted your price points and is now moving forward with the payment process

 User flow charts are typically created by UX designers, UI designers, or product managers.

 The level of detail in a user flow chart will depend on the complexity of the task and the needs of the team.
 Some user flow charts may be high-level and show only the major steps, while others may be more detailed and include every interaction and decision point.